flydelabs/flyde/website/blog/2023-01-22-introducing-flyde/index.md

 - Flow files are committed to **your version control** system of choice like any other file.
 This means anything from revisions to branches and pull-requests work seamlessly with Flyde
 - Flyde flows are executed from your existing codebase, making use of your **existing production environment**.
 No other platforms to manage or security risks to worry about
-- Flyde flows can be tested using your **existing testing frameworks** and technologies, just like any part of your code.
+- Flyde flows can be tested using your **existing testing frameworks** and technologies, just like any node of your code.
 Nothing stops you from even writing test cases in Flyde that test your conventional code as well!

 The integration to existing code is done in two ways:

-1. Flyde parts can be either visual parts or code-based parts.
-Code-based parts support being imported from a local file in your project, meaning you can abstract any functionality in your code base into a Flyde part and use it in a visual flow.
+1. Flyde nodes can be either visual nodes or code-based nodes.
+Code-based nodes support being imported from a local file in your project, meaning you can abstract any functionality in your code base into a Flyde node and use it in a visual flow.
 2. Flyde flows run from your code.
 For example, if you build `my-cool-flow1.flyde`, you will need to call `execute('my-cool-flow')` from your code again, and choose what will you do with the response.
 Classic use cases are handling HTTP requests, building bots, and many more!

 ## Flow-Based Programming / Other tools